BhJaipal/BhJaipal/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently learning Nuxt and C/C++
-- 🤔 I’m looking for help with learning React JS
+- 🤔 I’m looking for help with learning Nuxt and C/C++
 - 📫 How to reach me: Instagram, [jaipalbh7](https://www.instagram.com/jaipalbh7/)
 - 😄 Pronouns: he